aiswaryalakshmi/Network_Traffic_Analysis/README.md

 4. The number of retransmissions is calculated at the sender end.
-a.
+..1.
 If there are at least three packets from the client with the acknowledgement number equal to the sequence number of a retransmitted packet, then it is retransmission due to triple duplicate ack.
-b.
+..1.
 Otherwise, if there is no acknowledgement from the client before the packet is retransmitted, then it is due to timeout.

 Below are the filters used to capture the pcap files: <br>